-Subsidiary PharmaShift Co., Ltd. was established on October 1, 2020 to create a "new pharmaceutical platform" for the digital age.
-In March 2021 the subsidiary launched the "Isunagaru (connected) Pharmacy" service utilizing its official LINE account.
-Main services include electronic medication records, prescription transmittal, follow-up medication management, online medication guidance, and payment services.
-The company receives a monthly service usage fee of JPY10,000 from dispensing pharmacies that have introduced the service.
-As of end-September 2021, the official LINE account had more than 170,000 friends (users), with 552 stores having introduced the service.
+Subsidiary PharmaShift Co., Ltd. was established on October 1, 2020, to create a "new pharmaceutical platform" for the digital age.
+In March 2021, the subsidiary launched the "Tsunagaru (connected) Pharmacy" service utilizing its official LINE account.
+The introduction of this service is designed to support the "family pharmacy" functions of dispensing pharmacies.
+At end-December 2021, the official LINE account had more than 250,000 registered users, with 745 stores having introduced the service.
+These numbers continue to grow, with the number of registered users having reached 271,000 and stores 788 at end-January 2022.

-• Segment sales: JPY1.5bn (+6.8% YoY)

-Segment profit: JPY32mn (+100.0% YoY)
+- Segment sales: JPY2.5bn (+12.2% YoY) - Segment profit: JPY53mn (+55.9% YoY)